 Suggesting relaxation may seem odd at the end of a list on how to be proactive, but the college admissions process is nearly a year long - you can't stay in a high level of stress and excitement the whole time.
 Although it can be extremely nerve-wracking to simply sit and wait to hear back, students and families will have to find ways to cope.
 Enjoy family dinners - and make sure to talk about other topics beyond college admissions.

-Remember, no matter what, you've accomplished a great deal making it this far in the process.
+Remember, no matter what, you've accomplished a great deal making it this far in the college admissions process.
 You deserve some down time.

-At College Choice Counseling®, our counselors and tutors are here to help you with college counseling, college essay and application help, test prep tutoring, and academic subject tutoring.
+At College Choice Counseling®, our counselors and tutors are here to help you with college counseling, college essay help and college application help, test prep and academic tutoring.
 Reach out … we’ll help you succeed!